 Q. When does registration open and close?

 We are now registering one week at a time.
 The registration link will open every Thursday at noon and remain open until the upcoming week appointments are filled.
 Once that occurs, we will close registration, and continue this process until further notice.
-On average, we will register between 1000-1200 people for each week of testing.

 Q. What if I can’t register online?
 Is there another option?